 The Archdiocese of Newark awards educational grants to some students on the basis of financial need through a program called “The Scholarship Fund for Inner City Children”.
 Interested families should submit their financial aid applications by April 30, 2018.
 Information and instructions can be found on the Archdiocese of Newark Schools website (http://catholicschoolsnj.org/).
 Additionally, students may qualify for assistance from the Tri-County Scholarship Fund, which provides assistance, based solely on financial need, to students in Morris, Passaic and Sussex counties in New Jersey.
 The application deadline is February 15, 2018.
 Information and instructions can be found at www.tcsfund.org.

 St. Joseph Regional High School provides a limited amount of financial assistance to students who demonstrate serious financial need.
 Such grants are offered in the form of tuition discounts and do not require repayment.
-Students who wish to be considered for such grants must complete a financial aid packet from FACTS by December 1, 2017 using their 2016 tax information.
+Student applicants who wish to be considered for such grants must complete a financial aid packet from FACTS by December 1, 2017 using their 2016 tax information.
 These applications were available to the families of students applying to the Class of 2022 at both of our fall Open House programs.
 Families can still apply by mail (applications available in the business office, or online by visiting SJR’s FACTS Information Page.
 When the applications are evaluated by the FACTS, the school will allocate the resources that it has available as fairly and equitably as possible.
 Under no circumstances will the school extend financial assistance to a student whose family has not completed a financial aid application.

 FINANCIAL AID GRANTS ARE OFFERED EXCLUSIVELY THROUGH THE SCHOOL PRESIDENT, IN CONJUNCTION WITH THE BUSINESS OFFICE.
 UNDER NO CIRCUMSTANCES ARE COACHES, FACULTY OR STAFF MEMBERS INVOLVED IN THE FINANCIAL AID PROCESS.